 The Patience of a Dead Man, Dead Woman Scorned & Anger is an Acid are his first three novels.

 The author, Michael Clark was kind enough to write a short guest post for you.
-Let’s take a look and see what he had to say
+Let’s look and see what he had to say.

 Guest Post by Michael Clark